 Cataloging

-The cataloging portion of the V3 Metadata site provides basic introductory information on the Variations cataloging process.
+The cataloging portion of the Variations Metadata site provides basic introductory information on the Variations cataloging process.
 These pages do not cover all situations catalogers may encounter.
-It is therefore suggested that for discussion purposes and future reference, catalogers should consider asking questions and offering suggestions in the cataloger discussion section of the internal project wiki.
-If an individual feels uncomfortable posting a question, he or she may directly contact other catalogers and V3 metadata specialists listed in the Communication page.
+It is therefore suggested that for discussion purposes and future reference, catalogers should consider asking questions and offering suggestions on the Variations-discuss listserv linked on the Communication page.

 Cataloging in the Variations system assumes a basic understanding of MARC format and AACR2 rules associated with traditional music cataloging.
 This assumption is reflected in the cataloging documents listed here, which rarely describe MARC and AACR2 practices.
 Whereas an explanation of traditional music cataloging practices is out of the scope of this site, a section of the Music Resources page devoted to cataloging resources may provide some assistance.